-Memorabilia Cards: Jersey cards for Dennis Sarfate and Yoshihiro Maru (as well as a combination card with both of them).
-Each individual jersey card is serially numbered to 200 plus a parallel patch version numbered to 25.
-The combination card is numbered to 10 with a patch parallel version numbered to 5.
+Memorabilia Cards: Jersey cards for YukiYanagita and Seiya Suzuki.
+Each jersey card is serially numbered to 200 plus a parallel patch version numbered to 20.
+I think there may be a combination jersey card (and a parallel patch version) but I can't find .
 There are a large number of autograph cards available as well - including ones with multiple autographs

 Parallels: 12 regular player cards have a "secret" alternate photo version.
 108 regular players cards (9 per team) have facsimile autograph parallels - silver, gold (#'d to 100), holograph (#'d to 50), red (#'d to 25) and green (#'d to 10) - this includes the "secret" versions of the cards as well.
-81 of the rookie cards have three numbered parallel versions - "Foilboard" (numbered to 200), "Holo Foilboard" (numbered to 100) and "Lame" (numbered to 50).
-There's also a blue foil signature for all 12 first round draft picks that I think are numbered to 21.
-The "Cross Universe" cards have three parallel versions - "Gold Foil" (numbered to 100), "Holo Foil" (numbered to 50) and "1 of 1"..
-The Gemstone insert cards also have two parallels - "Holofoil" (numbered to 100) and "Special Holofoil" (numbered to 50).
-The Japonism inserts also have two - "Purple" (numbered to 100) and "Pink" (numbered to 50).
+(I think the 1st round picks for each team are included in the 108 players.)
+80 of the rookie cards have three numbered parallel versions - "Foilboard" (numbered to 200), "Holo Foil" (numbered to 100) and "Green Foil" (numbered to 50).
+The "Cross Sunrise" cards have three parallel versions - "Gold Foil" (numbered to 100), "Holo Foil" (numbered to 50) and "1 of 1".
+There are parallel versions for the "Beginning" (#'d to 100) and "Dominator" (#'d to 50) inserts but I couldn't find any evidence that there was a parallel version for the "Japonism" inserts.

 Post a Comment